 - choice of polymer (on samples of at least 500 mL): refer to Büchner drainability tests (see drainability tests);

-- test carried out with a classic solid scoop and sludge that has been flocculated at 2 000 g for 5 minutes.
+- test carried out with a classic solid scoop filled with sludge that has been flocculated at 2,000 g for 5 minutes.

 filter scoop test (100 or 200 mm)